kanaad-lims/Object-recognition-Weather-Forecast-App/README.md

 ## 📂 **Documentation**
 For detailed instructions on using the app and understanding its implementation, refer to the documentation in this repository.
+For testing, the document containing the link to the APK of the app is present in the repo.

 ---